Eligibility for the NBA draft: Later history

 The "one year out of high school" requirement is in addition to the age requirement.
 For example, although O. J. Mayo turned 19 in November 2006, six months before his high school graduation, he was not eligible until the 2008 draft, a year after his high school class graduated.
 Stern stated the rules were business-related and not a "social program", citing the need to see players perform against higher competition before they are evaluated for valuable draft picks.
 The rule effectively mandated that players spend at least one year in college.
 High school players who would otherwise have jumped directly into the NBA were instead playing in college for the required year before leaving and entering the draft—a phenomenon known as one and done.
 The NBA G League (formerly Development League) is one alternative to college.
 Players can earn five-figure salaries, but the level of competition is possibly lower than in the Division I level in college.
 Some players, most notably Brandon Jennings, have also played overseas in lieu of college.
 However, in recent years, other players like Satnam Singh, Thon Maker, and Matur Maker have looked to enter the NBA draft while still being high schoolers by exploiting a loophole where they enter the draft as high school postgraduates.
 Also since the one-and-done rule began in the 2006 draft, it became more common for high school players to reclassify and graduate a year earlier, allowing them to qualify for the draft sooner.

 In April 2018, a report from the Commission on College Basketball was released.
 It recommended, among its findings, the abolishment of the "one-and-done" rule, thus high school players can be directly eligible for the draft again.
 The NBA notified its member teams in a memorandum later in June that the earliest possible draft without the one-year rule (not named in the memo), among eligibility changes, was initially in 2021, only to be moved forward in October to 2022.
-The NBA had looked to revert their ruling from 2005 to change the age limit back to 18 again with a recent report from February 2019, only to keep the "one-and-done" rule in place by April 2020 because discussions stalled over physical tests (physicals) and medical evaluations.
+The NBA had looked to revert their ruling from 2005 to change the age minimum back to 18 again with a recent report from February 2019, only to keep the "one-and-done" rule in place by April 2020 because discussions stalled over physical tests (physicals) and medical evaluations.